jason-witter/sample_app-1/README.md

 <% end %>
 ```

 Because we have a single place we're making changes to the inputs we can easily add more customizations.
 Let's say for example we wanted to add inline input errors for all fields.
-If we were still using our original form without the input builder we might start by doing something like this:
+If we were still using our original form without the input builder we might start by doing this:

 ```ruby
 # views/address/new.html.erb